A N N E L I P R O J E C T

 Trafficking is an extreme form of the violence against women and children that we have been fighting against here in Leeds for the past 40 years.

 We offer safe housing and specialist support including help with issues around immigration, sexual health, mental health, substance use, money, housing and the criminal justice system.
-We also provide access to specialist counselling, interpreting, training, health and education services.
+We also provide access to specialist counselling, interpreting, training, health and education services for women in refuge.

 This service has been developed in partnership with other agencies including West Yorkshire Police, Supporting People and other local charities.